-When a website (including a WordPress site) gets “hacked”, we can sometimes restore a backup from before the infection.
-In other cases, an investigation will reveal that the site has been infected for a long time and all of the backups are infected.
-This makes it impossible to fix a site by restoring an old copy, of course.
-A related situation is when a customer transfers an infected site to our servers.
+When a website (including a WordPress site) gets “hacked”, we can usually restore a backup from before the infection.
+In some cases, though, an investigation will reveal that the site has been infected for a long time and all of the backups are also infected.
+This makes it impossible to fix a site by restoring an old copy.
+A related situation is when a customer transfers infected files to our servers.

 We recognize that “replace all the files” sounds overwhelming, but it isn’t nearly as bad as it sounds.
 For WordPress, you would:

 - Delete all the PHP files you’ve put on our servers (including all WordPress plugin and theme files), but not the database or any non-PHP files in “/wp-content/uploads”;

 - Reinstall a fresh copy of the WordPress files using our WordPress installer;